Zlodej-pozor/esp8266-tweeks/README.md

   If the file on  stated git is newer then this one, use thatone.
   I claim only an edit, not authorship

+  To use it follow relevant ESP arduino guide substituting The adress with https://github.com/Zlodej-pozor/esp8266-tweeks/raw/main/package_esp8266com_index.json

+Print.h:
+litle edit to enable ussage of F() flash string helper with printf To use replace your Print.h inside the relevant core library (eg: ~/.arduino15/packages/esp8266/hardware/esp8266/6.6.10/cores/esp8266/ )